syncfusion-content/wpf-docs/wpf/OLAPCommon/Syncfusion-OLAP-Architecture.md

-_Figure2: OLAP Base Architecture_
+OLAP Base Architecture
+{:.caption}

-> Note: This class library was organized under Syncfusion.Olap.Base assembly.
+N> This class library was organized under Syncfusion.Olap.Base assembly.

 ## OLAP Silverlight Base

 OLAP Silverlight Base is a class library, which contains several namespaces and classes to perform data processing operation required by OLAP Silverlight controls.
 The OlapDataManager retrieves OLAP data and binds the result to an OLAP Control.

-> Note: This class library was organized under Syncfusion.OlapSilverlight.Base assembly.
+N> This class library was organized under Syncfusion.OlapSilverlight.Base assembly.

 ## OLAP Silverlight Base Wrapper